As a registered provider, it is important to measure and report on participant outcomes.

 A plan review is an opportunity for participants to look at their progress and set new goals to increase their skills and independence.

-Plan funding amounts will change, and in some circumstances reduce over time, as the participant achieves increased social and economic participation.
+Plan funding amounts may change, and in some circumstances reduce over time, as the participant achieves increased social and economic participation.

 Providers may be requested to supply a progress report to the participant, demonstrating the outcomes achieved through their supports.